 Tap a track name on one of the Knobbler tabs to navigate to that track in Live.

-Along the bottom of the iPad screen is a horizontal slider that is used to control the currently selected parameter in your Live Set.
+Along the bottom of the tablet screen is a horizontal slider that is used to control the currently selected parameter in your Live Set.
 This parameter does not have to be mapped to a slider.
 You can use that slider to control the paramter with a high degree of accuracy.

 Recording automation is sometimes frustrating, especially in MIDI tracks since you cannot disable recording easily.
 I created this feature so that I could easily record and overdub automation without recording into or changing anything about MIDI clips.